MiroslavskyCoder/ZwheUI/README.md

 ### Styling with `useStyles`

 A custom hook, `useStyles`, is used for all component styling.
 It takes a style object (similar to CSS-in-JS libraries) and injects the required CSS into a `<style>` tag in the document head, returning a unique class name.
 This approach provides scoped styling with zero external dependencies.
+It also supports pseudo-selectors, keyframes, and theme-aware media queries.

+**Example:**
 ```tsx
 import { useStyles } from './src/core';